baleboy/kaggle_titanic/README.md

 or her passenger information.
 The dataset comes from [Kaggle](https://www.kaggle.com/c/titanic) and is used as an introduction to machine learning competitions.

-The best Kaggle score I have achieved is **0.78947**, which is not great (but at least better than predicting that no-one survived, which gives a score of ~0.62).
-Note that you can cheat and look up the survival status from one of the Titanic passenger databases, which explains the very high scores in the Kaggle leaderboard.
-But a score of 0.82 should be achievable with a model.

 There are plenty of iPython notebooks out there that walk you through the data processing steps, so I won't go too much into details (you can check the code for that).
 I did try to come up with solutions by myself before looking them up, and in most cases I did.

 ## Implementation